 Compartmentalise, create several working stations within your office.
 For example, the printing station should contain, apart from the obvious printer and paper, additional necessary office supplies like staples and correction tape so that you can resolve any task quickly and efficiently.
 This will save you the time you would spend on walking around your home office trying to find what is where and managing your printed papers in five different places.
 Another great station is mail station, have all your mail in one place and sort it according to importance.
 You can dedicate a couple of minutes each day to go through it, getting rid of what you don’t need and filing the rest.

 Mind the cables

 With all the technology you have at your home office you can be in real danger of stepping over or tripping on numerous electrical cables.
 Now, to avoid such an unpleasant situation, it is important to plan ahead and create space for all the cables.
 There are different ways to go about this issue, most effective being getting cable raceways that are connected to your desk and under it or are screwed to the wall so that they are not all over the floor.
 This will give your office an orderly look and you won’t be in danger of pulling them and breaking some of your tech in the process.

-There you have it, five quick tips on organizing your home office.
+There you have it, five quick tips on organising your home office.
 Applying them will save you a lot of time and create a lot more productive environment so that you can finish all your tasks much more efficiently.
-Plus, a well-organized office is sure to leave a great impression an all your clients.
+Plus, a well-organised office is sure to leave a great impression an all your clients.